Allocation of Divisible Goods under Lexicographic Preferences: Introduction

 Katta and Sethuraman~\cite{KS06} generalize the setting of Bogomolnaia and Moulin to the ``full domain'', i.e., agents may be indifferent between pairs of goods.
 Thus, each agent partitions the goods by equality and defines a total order on the equivalence classes of her partition (the agent is equally happy with any good received from an equivalence class).
 For this setting, they give a randomized mechanism that is a generalization (different from ours) of PS and achieves the same game-theoretic properties as PS.

 A mechanism that probabilistically allocates indivisible goods can also be viewed as one that fractionally allocates divisible goods.
-Under the latter interpretation, the SG mechanism is equivalent to PS for the case that $m = n$, and the quantity of each good and the requirement of each agent is one unit.
-An important difference is that Bogomolnaia and Moulin analyze PS under an incomplete preference relation (majorization) in which ``most'' allocation shares are incomparable; whereas we analyze SG under a complete preference relation (lexicographic) that is a refinement of majorization.
-The statement that a mechanism's allocation is Pareto optimal w.r.t.\ lexicographic preferences is considerably stronger than the same statement w.r.t.\ majorization preferences, because each agent's share is dominated by more alternative shares in the lexicographic order, than it is in the majorization order; so, fewer allocations are Pareto optimal in the lexicographic than in the majorization order.
+Under the latter interpretation, the SG mechanism is equivalent to PS for the case that $m = n$ and the quantity of each good and the requirement of each agent is one unit.
+An important difference is that Bogomolnaia and Moulin analyze PS under an incomplete preference relation (stochastic dominance) in which ``most'' allocation shares are incomparable; whereas we analyze SG under a complete preference relation (lexicographic) that is a refinement of stochastic dominance.
+The statement that a mechanism's allocation is Pareto efficient w.r.t.\ lexicographic preferences is considerably stronger than the same statement w.r.t.\ stochastic dominance preferences, because each agent's share is dominated by more alternative shares in the lexicographic order, than it is in the sd order; so, fewer allocations are Pareto efficient in the lexicographic than in the sd order.
 Our results should be viewed therefore as demonstrating that the PS mechanism and its natural generalization, SG, have far stronger game-theoretic properties than even envisioned in~\cite{BM01}.

-Another setting in which incentive compatible, efficient mechanisms for allocating divisible goods have been studied is that of of Leontief utilities (after imposing additional rules).
-Nicolo~\cite{Nicolo04} gave a mechanism for the case of two goods and two agents; however, he could not generalize to an arbitrary number of goods and agents.
-This was achieved by Ghodsi et al.~\cite{Ghodsi11} under their \textit{non-wasteful} rule.
-In general, under Leontief utilities, some of the resources may be redundant and will not improve any agent's welfare.
-The non-wasteful rule requires these excess resources to not be assigned to any agent and be removed (for possible use outside the mechanism).
-This removes the possibility of strategic manipulation, and in fact Ghodsi et al.\ gave an incentive compatible, efficient mechanism.
-A substantial generalization of this result was achieved by Li and Xue~\cite{Li}; their mechanism is group strategy-proof and also satisfies fairness conditions.